Frontear/Infinity/README.md

 ## Getting Started
 Before starting, please make sure you have a thorough understanding of mixins and java.
 Additionally, we recommend [IntelliJ IDEA](https://www.jetbrains.com/idea/) as your Java IDE alongside the [MinecraftDev](https://github.com/minecraft-dev/MinecraftDev) plugin.
+For lombok setup, please see [Baeldung](https://www.baeldung.com/lombok-ide) for a simple tutorial

 - Clone this repository via using `git clone https://github.com/Frontear/Infinity.git Infinity`
 - Run `task setupDecompWorkspace` either using `./gradlew` or through IntelliJ IDEA